JackCSheehan/byte-script/README.md

 # Byte Script Language Specifications
 Byte script is an esoteric programming language made up of 1-byte long instructions.
 Byte Script data is stored in a program tape where each cell is an 8-byte integer.
+A cell tape pointer points to a specific index on the program tape and instructions can be used to change both the cell pointer and the value pointed to by the cell pointer.

-Byte Script is inspired by BF, but it is intended to be easier to use and understand, faster to execute, and produce smaller interpreter sources.
+Byte Script is inspired by BF, but it is intended to be easier to use and understand and produce smaller interpreter sources.

 Below is a tentative, work-in-progress list of Byte Script's instruction set (Descriptions marked with asterisks are in early stages and may not be implemented or may be changed):